walles/moar/README.md

 ------------
 * Run rubocop as part of test.rb if installed and have the exit code reflect any issues.

+* Retain the search string when pressing / to search a second time.

+* Make sure searching won't match part of a multi-byte unicode character.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and